boingin/Project/README.md

-UIPATH COMMUNITY - AMITY UNIVERSITY BENGALURU (ABHIPSHA JENA) 🤖✨
+Ui-Path Community - AUB (ABHIPSHA JENA) 🤖✨
 =================================================================================

 This repository contains the official website for the UiPath Community at Amity University Bengaluru (AUB), designed to empower students with skills in automation, AI, and Robotic Process Automation (RPA).